adrianpomilio/serverless-how-to/static-site-serverless/README.md

 * Option 1 - you can use the S3 bucket upload button
 * Option 2 - you can use the AWS CLI to upload your content
-    * > aws s3 sync [path to folder] s3://[your bucket name] --acl "public-read"
+    * cmd> aws s3 sync [path to folder] s3://[your bucket name] --acl "public-read"

 Try both options.

 ### BONUS
-Create a shell script that contains that can invoke the aws cli so you don't have to keep typing stuff.
+Create a shell script that can invoke the aws cli so you don't have to keep typing stuff.

 1. create a file named s3upload.sh